tudorz23/ParallelGraph/README.md

 ## Graph Traversal

-Once you have implemented the thread pool, you need to test it by using it for computing the sum of all the nodesof a graph.
+Once you have implemented the thread pool, you need to test it by using it for computing the sum of all the nodes of a graph.
 A serial implementation for this algorithm is provided in `skep/serial.c` To make use of the thread pool, you will need to create tasks that will be put in the task queue.
 A task consists of 2 steps: